Franc1sco/Franug-Weapon_Paints/README.md

 # NEW NOTICE!
-New private version 5.X
+New private version 6.X

 The new private version have:

+-Fix console spam errors.

+-Fixes and optimizations.

 -Weapon paint attached to his corresponding weapon.